everettm/DataAccessioner/README.md

 #### TODO:
 - debug option cannot make a complete copy of the directory if there are folders or files with invalid characters (for windows - test this on a mac?).
 Tried using os, shutil, and glob.
 Glob is the best best, as it can use wildcards, but haven't gotten a working implementation yet.
 However, WITHOUT using the debug option this problem can be avoided and the accessioner works just fine on these files (and also removes these particular invalid characters)
-- filenames with a period are being confused for extensions - not sure if there's any way to fix this
+- filenames with a period are being confused for extensions - not sure if there's any way to fix this.
+Considered using http://filext.com/ to check whether or not a file extension exists, but there are all sorts of extensions.
+In particular, I was looking to eliminate the false number extensions DA finds, but extensions like '.000' and '.3' are real extensions.
+Using the database might eliminate -some- extensions, but not enough to make a complete implementation of this viable